Reliant Stadium: Soccer

-NRG Stadium also hosts international soccer matches.
+Reliant Stadium also hosts international soccer matches.
 The games are generally held in the spring and summer before the NFL season starts.
 The stadium hosted CONCACAF Gold Cup matches from 2005 to 2011.
 The Gold Cup matches in 2007 included first round matches, and a quarterfinal doubleheader match.
 The venue's attendance record was set during a preparation match between the Mexico national team and the U.S. men's soccer team.

 On February 6, 2008, United States v Mexico was held at Reliant Stadium to a capacity crowd of 70,103.
 The previous USA v Mexico match in Reliant Stadium drew a sellout crowd of 69,582 fans on May 8, 2003 and was the largest home crowd for the United States men's national team that decade, until they played Mexico for a capacity crowd of 79,156 fans in Giants Stadium in East Rutherford, New Jersey for the 2009 CONCACAF Gold Cup final.

 Reliant Stadium hosted the 2010 MLS All-Star Game as 70,728 fans watched Manchester United defeat the MLS All-Stars 5–2.

 On January 25, 2012, Venezuela played a friendly match with Mexico, with Mexico winning 3–1.
 On May 31, 2013, Mexico played another friendly, with Nigeria, which ended in a 2–2 draw.

 In June 2016, NRG Stadium hosted two matches in the group stage and one semifinal in the Copa América Centenario.
 Costa Rica beat Colombia 3–2.
 Mexico and Venezuela drew 1–1.
 Argentina beat the United States 4–0; Lionel Messi scored a free kick, making him Argentina's all-time leading scorer.